JMK-B/lokisoft.github.io-variant-docs/Documentation/Introduction to the Unite Server development platform.md

 - Benefits
   - Automation
   - Reuse at every level.
 Generic strategies, pipes & connectors.
 The more you use it the quicker development will be.
-  - All applications are run on your servers under your control(when not self hosted)
   - Includes testing suite that allows integration and unit tests to be done.
   - Text YAML based with full word completion.
   - All be done through a browser